 Let’s face it: we trust people we know.
 If your prospect doesn’t know your chances are that prospect will erect all sorts of barriers for you from “I am busy today,” or “I am not interested” (uncaring about what it is that you are offering!), to the brusque “Get out of my store!”
 While you may still be able to win their account, you will have to work double time to get their attention and earn their trust and business.

 Think it is hard?
 Of course!
 Sales is never an easy process.
 It is a never-ending challenge.

 Good thing, though, there are alternatives: Referrals.

-Referrals are very effective means of getting new customers, confidently.
+Referrals are a very effective means of getting new customers, confidently.
 It allows you easier access to the decision maker.
 The magic words, “I was referred to you by so-and-so who believes that you need my product” could easily open doors.
-Second, these leads are already pre-qualified the referrer knows that the people they referred you to has need or would benefit from your product or service.
+Second, these leads are already pre-qualified the referrer knows that the people they referred you to have a need or would benefit from your product or service.
 Third, people trust their friend’s or family’s recommendation: “If my friend recommends you to me, then you must be good!”

 How do you get referrals?
 Well, ask for it!
 Don’t wait for your customer to volunteer that this so-and-so friend would welcome your offer.
 Here are some of the ways other home businesses do that:

 Call customers and tell them you are expanding your business.
 Ask them for the names of specific people you could call in their organization.

 It may be cash, a gift certificate, or a discount on their next bill.
 Decide on how much you’re going to give, and the conditions for paying referrers.
 You may give out your incentive only when those referrals actually become customers.